HURRY! ONE WEEK LEFT TO VOTE! | Muscle & Fitness

 FLEXONLINE.COM

-You’ve only got 7 days left to vote in MONTH THREE of the 2011 FLEX BIKINI MODEL SEARCH ONLINE PRESENTED BY GASPARI NUTRITION!
-This is the last month, so don’t wait.
-107 bikini-clad ladies are waiting for your vote!
+You’ve only got 7 days left to vote in MONTH TWO of the 2011 FLEX BIKINI MODEL SEARCH ONLINE PRESENTED BY GASPARI NUTRITION!
+110 bikini-clad ladies are waiting for your vote!

-Take a peek at some of the top vote getters and get those last votes in.
+Take a peek at some of the top vote getters and get those last votes in and counted.
 These ladies haven’t won anything yet and now is your chance to influence the vote!
 Here, in random order, are some of the top vote getters through the first week of voting:

 – $250 USD